malthejorgensen/blagblogblag.com/_drafts/2018-10-10-service-workers-are-the-worst.md

+---
+title: Service workers are the worst
+---
 You can't serve your service worker via a CDN.
 You can't even serve it on a subdomain of your current domain.

 That means you can't use PDF.js via a CDN (at least not with the built in worker).[2]